antoinedga/medicineTracking/controllers/utils/notes.md

  */
 roleObject = {
   name: "user",       // name of role
-  path: "/home/inv1"  // location of role
+  path: "/home"  // location of role
   permissions: [
     {
       resource: "order"   // name of resource
       path: "/home/inv1"  // location of resource
       actions: [
         {
-          action: "read",     // action they can take on recourse at location
+          action: "read",     // action they can take on resources at location
-          recursive: true,    // if this also applies or recourse at sub locations
+          recursive: true,    // if this also applies to resources at sub locations
-          attributes: ['*']   // attributes of the recourse that this applies to
+          attributes: ['*']   // attributes of the resource that this applies to
                               // (attributes are not being used at the moment) },
         { action: "create", recursive: false, attributes: ['*']}